-I own & operate a private Saddlebred Barn in Mechanicsville, Va
+I own and operate a private Saddlebred Barn in Mechanicsville, VA.

-I've Earned over 30 years as a horsewomen, and 25 years as trainer and instructor.
-I say Earned, because the Art of Horseback riding and Horsemanship is never learned quickly.
-Horses have an intellect that is complex and us as humans are Lucky to be able to learn, understand and connect with them.
+I've Earned over 30 years as a horsewoman, and 25 years as a trainer and instructor.
+I say Earned because the Art of Horseback riding and Horsemanship is never learned quickly.
+Horses have an intellect that is complex and we as humans are Lucky to be able to learn, understand and connect with them.
 They allow us, but only after We Earn their Trust.
-I do not just teach riding, I also teach and guide each student to learn & earn their trust, respect and how to care for them from grooming, to treating wounds, sicknesses, general health and upkeep.
+I do not just teach riding, I also teach and guide each student to learn & earn their trust, respect and how to care for them from grooming to treating wounds, sicknesses, general health, and upkeep.

-Here at my farm, my instruction method is to instill basic dressage and balance seat as a foundation and develop riders in Saddleseat, Huntseat, Western and Lower to mid level hunters.
+Here at my farm, my instruction method is to instill basic dressage and a balanced seat as a foundation and develop riders in Saddleseat, Huntseat, Western and Lower to mid-level hunters.

-My experience and background is extensive having training, apprenticeships and teaching from some of the top trainers on the East Coast.
+My experience and background are extensive having training, apprenticeships, and teaching from some of the top trainers on the East Coast.
 My personal training still continues, whereas I take occasional lessons and seek input and guidance from my own trainer.

 The Best Lesson I Live By: